 As part of its financing of the Acquisition, the Company entered into a \$1,000.0 term loan.
-The term loan credit facility will mature five years after the closing date of the Acquisition and may be prepaid without penalty.
-The term loan balance at June 30, 2016 and December 31, 2015 was \$715.0.
+The term loan credit facility, amended on July 13, 2016, will mature five years after the closing date of the Acquisition and may be prepaid without penalty.
+The term loan balance at September 30, 2016 was \$715.0 and at December 31, 2015 was \$715.0.

 On December 19, 2014, the Company entered into an amendment and restatement of its existing senior revolving credit facility, which was originally entered into on December 21, 2011.
 The senior revolving credit facility consists of a five-year revolving facility in the principal amount of up to \$1,000.0, with the option of increasing the facility by up to an additional \$250.0, subject to the agreement of one or more new or existing lenders to provide such additional amounts and certain other customary conditions.
 The revolving credit facility also provides for a subfacility of up to \$100.0 for swing line borrowings and a subfacility of up to \$125.0 for issuances of letters of credit.
 The revolving credit facility is permitted to be used for general corporate purposes, including working capital, capital expenditures, funding of share repurchases and certain other payments, and acquisitions and other investments.
-There was no outstanding balance on the Company's revolving credit facility at June 30, 2016 or December 31, 2015.
+There was no outstanding balance on the Company's revolving credit facility at September 30, 2016 or December 31, 2015.

-On January 30, 2015, the Company issued \$2,900.0 in debt securities consisting of \$500.0 aggregate principal amount of 2.625% Senior Notes due 2020, \$500.0 aggregate principal amount of 3.20% Senior Notes due 2022, \$1,000.0 aggregate principal amount of 3.60% Senior Notes due 2025 and \$900.0 aggregate principal amount of 4.70% Senior Notes due 2045 (together, the Acquisition Notes).
+On January 30, 2015, the Company issued \$2,900.0 in debt securities consisting of \$500.0 aggregate principal amount of 2.625% senior notes due 2020, \$500.0 aggregate principal amount of 3.20% senior notes due 2022, \$1,000.0 aggregate principal amount of 3.60% senior notes due 2025 and \$900.0 aggregate principal amount of 4.70% senior notes due 2045 (together, the Acquisition Notes).
 Net proceeds from the offering of the Acquisition Notes were \$2,870.2 after deducting underwriting discounts and other expenses of the offering.
 Net proceeds were used to pay a portion of the cash consideration and the fees and expenses in connection with the Acquisition.